Mtwara

 Mtwara (Portuguese: Montewara) is the capital city of Mtwara Region in southeastern Tanzania.
 In the 1940s, it was planned and constructed as the export facility for the disastrous Tanganyika groundnut scheme, but was somewhat neglected when the scheme was abandoned in 1951.
 The city is spread out over a large area planned to accommodate up to 200,000 people.
-The present population is around 108,000.
+The present population is around 141,000.
 As part of the development associated with the failed Tanganyika groundnut scheme, Mtwara features a deep-water port that can accommodate ocean-going vessels, and a range of large municipal buildings, including a post office.
 Recent improvements in the port made it possible for big container ships to berth there.

 Transportation

 Road

 Mtwara has reasonable transport links considering its remoteness in southern Tanzania.
 It is linked by paved roads with Dar es Salaam and Lindi to the north and Masasi inland and by partially paved roads to Newala in-land to the west.
-Beyond Masasi the road is newly paved for some 60 km towards Tunduru and the Unity Bridge which provides a crossing point to Mozambique.
+Beyond Masasi the road is newly paved towards Songea via Tunduru and Namtumbo and the Unity Bridge which provides a crossing point to Mozambique.

 Airport

 The A19 links it with Mbamba Bay on Lake Malawi in the west.
-It features an airport with a paved runway that can accommodate medium size passenger jets.
+It features an airport with a new paved runway that can accommodate medium size passenger jets up to Boeing 737 and Airbus.
 Precision Air runs a daily morning flight between Mtwara Airport and Dar es Salaam and Air Tanzania offers a flight in the afternoon.
 The flight time is around an hour.
-Facilities for landing do not allow for planes to use the airport when it is hidden in mist.
+Current improvement of the airport makes it possible for landing in the day and night or in the mist.